abraunegg/onedrive/docs/USAGE.md

 **Note:** After changing `sync_dir`, you must perform a full re-synchronization by adding `--resync` to your existing command line - for example: `onedrive --synchronize --resync`

-**Important Note:** If your `sync_dir` is pointing to a network mount point (a network share via NFS, Windows Network Share, Samba Network Share) these types of network mount points do not support 'inotify', thus tracking real-time changes vi inotify of local files is not possible.
+**Important Note:** If your `sync_dir` is pointing to a network mount point (a network share via NFS, Windows Network Share, Samba Network Share) these types of network mount points do not support 'inotify', thus tracking real-time changes via inotify of local files is not possible.
 Local filesystem changes will be replicated between the local filesystem and OneDrive based on the `monitor_interval` value.
 This is not something (inotify support for NFS, Samba) that this client can fix.

 #### skip_dir
 Example: